-For 184 cargo and 47 tanker vessels, only the respective generator's year of construction is known.
+For 184 cargo ships and 47 tankers, only the respective generator's year of construction is known.
 Based on this data, the emission level can be inferred from the regulations applicable in the year of construction using the above-mentioned procedure.
-The years of construction before 2003 were classified according to the classification of emission data according to TREMOD(5) (Tab.7).
+The years of construction before 2003 were classified according to the classification of emission data according to TREMOD5 (Tab.7).